Adolfo Jiménez Castellanos: Career

 He embarked on the steamship Rabat to travel to Matanzas and Cienfuegos to complete the repatriation.
 On February 6, he returned to Spain with the last contingent of troops on the steamship Catalonia.

 Castellanos became the youngest Lieutenant General in the Spanish Army.
 In succession he held the command of the Captaincy of New Castile and Extremadura, New Castile, Galicia, Old Castile and Valencia, until 1910 when he was appointed Adviser to the Supreme Council of War and Navy.

-He retired at the age of 72 in 1916; he died at age 85 in Madrid on the 18th of January, 1929.
+He retired at the age of 72 in 1916; he died at age 85 in Madrid on 18 January 1929.